Tsukiyonocm/Reading-List/README.md

 6. <b>Resident Evil: Underworld</b> by S. D. Perry (3-25-22) - This has the team going into a secret bunker facility in Utah in search of a little black book which has the contact information and contacts for the higher ups inside Umbrella.
 We get to see some more monsters and get a little information on Trent as well.
 All around, I got what I expected from this story.
 Was not the best story of all time, but was interesting enough to fill in more lore in the timeline.

+7. <b>The Mandalorian</b> by Joe Schreiber (4-9-22) - Generally when I read a novelization of a movie or tv show, I am usually looking for those things that are not included in the movie.
+For instance, internal dialogue, extended scenes or just new scenes all together.
+This did not have any of that.
+Its basically a scene for scene version of the show and not really any new ground.
+Not to say it was bad, but just dont have me interested in reading the book for season 2.

 ### Currently Reading

-1. The War on Science by Shawn Otto
+1. Catching Stardust by Natalie Starkey
-2. The Mandalorian by Joe Schreiber
+2. Come Closer by Sara Grant

-### Current Book Completed Count as of 3-26-2022
+### Current Book Completed Count as of 4-09-2022

-Non-fiction - 2\
+Non-fiction - 3\
-Fiction - 6
+Fiction - 7